jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v1.md

 > - go back to slide you missed without interrupting
 > - feel more spatially aware of other students

-Up until now, the most common applications of this have been in virtual reality (VR) such as in [AltVR](https://altvr.com/).
+Up until now, the most common applications of this I've seen have been in virtual reality (VR) such as in [AltVR](https://altvr.com/).
 As much as I like VR (I own a first-gen HTC Vive and am largely still excited about the whole idea) I've accepted it's going to be a long while before the {group of people I want to potentially meet} intersects enough with {people who own VR headsets}.
-So we should be exploring options accessible from a laptop, or even a phone to have the level of adoption we're looking for.
+So in order to have the level of adoption we're looking for, we should be exploring options accessible from a phone.

 Of course, pure voice chat doesn't come close to the emotional bandwidth that an in-person conversation or even a video call does.
-That's where the second component comes in: a seamless ability to "upgrade" a group conversation to video as required.
-This would, in turn change the "floor" representation of those members & their group somehow -- perhaps with little floating video monitors above their 2D avatars. **The core concept is lowering the barrier to entry (just a microphone + speaker) but still allowing for a seamless, high-fidelity experience as desired.**
+That's where I propose a second component enters in: the seamless ability to "upgrade" a group conversation to video as required.
+This might in turn change the "floor" representation of those members & their group somehow -- perhaps to having little floating video monitors above their 2D avatars.

+**To throw a good online party, I'm imagining software which lets us start out in a world like the one Azlen draws above, and then upgrade to video calls as desired**.
+This would lower the barrier to entry (just a microphone + speaker) but still allows for a rich experience as needed, and might make bumping into people, making introductions, and generally meeting people in a party a fun experience online.

-- Side note: I believe digital devices may unlock modes of communication not easily established offline (partial-anonymity, more control of presentation of self, custom environments, roleplaying) that our current, in-person environments don't allow for, and thus comparing digital to offline interactions one-to-one may be somewhat apples:oranges.
-Write more on this at some point.
+- Side note: I think digital devices may unlock modes of communication not easily established offline (partial-anonymity, more control of presentation of self, custom environments, roleplaying) that our current, in-person environments don't allow for, and thus comparing digital to offline interactions one-to-one may be somewhat apples:oranges.
+I'd like to write more on this at some point.

-As far as movie night parties go, the [NetflixParty chrome extension](https://chrome.google.com/webstore/detail/netflix-party/oocalimimngaihdkbihfgmpkcpnmlaoa?hl=en) seems to be working _well enough_  but it's the equivalent of what my friends and I used to do in 2014.
+As far as movie night parties go, the [NetflixParty chrome extension](https://chrome.google.com/webstore/detail/netflix-party/oocalimimngaihdkbihfgmpkcpnmlaoa?hl=en) seems to be working _well enough_  but it's the equivalent of what my friends and I used to do in 2014 with no fancy extensions.
 I imagine much cooler online social interaction experiences are on the horizon.

 - [Dolemite Is My Name](https://www.imdb.com/title/tt8526872/) was a very enjoyable movie.